 Affirmative Defense

 An affirmative defense in a domestic violence case involves presenting evidence that justifies or excuses the alleged behavior, effectively asserting that the accused had valid reasons for their actions.
 This can include self-defense or defense of others, especially in situations where the accused felt immediate danger to themselves or someone else.
-Our legal team specializes in constructing affirmative defenses, aiming to demonstrate the necessity of the accused's actions.
-We gather evidence, witness testimonies, and expert opinions to support claims of self-defense or defense of others.
+Our legal team specializes in constructing affirmative defenses, aiming to demonstrate the necessity of the accused’s actions.
+We have defended a wide variety of domestic violence cases, achieving favorable outcomes for our clients.
+We meticulously prepare a defense tailored to the specific circumstances of each case, gathering evidence, witness testimonies, and expert opinions to support claims of self-defense or defense of others.

 False Allegations or Alibi